 He was a man of many talents, like his wife Laurie Anderson and friend Patti Smith, both his lyrics and his photographs have been published as books.
-We are remembering this complex artist with a Velvet Threesome, a challenging yet accessible harmony of brandies.
+We are remembering this complex artist, who died in October 2013, with a Velvet Threesome, a challenging yet accessible harmony of brandies.

 "Cream-coloured ponies and crisp apple strudels, doorbells and sleigh bells and schnitzel with noodles" - are these some of your favourite things?
 On this day 46 years back (1965), Maria von Trapp was projected onto cinema screens throughout America, telling audiences how they were some of her favourites!

 The cult film follows the story of seven curtain-wearing children, being educated through the medium of song in rural Salzburg - what is there not to love?!
 If you've not seen the film for a while, we seriously recommend that you think about downloading a copy tonight, and enjoying some of the classic tunes: Climb Every Mountain, Edelweiss and Do-Re-Mi.

 As if you couldn't add any more fun to what's lining up to be the ultimate feel-good evening, then why not treat yourself, and mix an Apple Strudel cocktail to accompany the screening.